What’s it about?

 What will I do?

-For this expedition to the Isle of Arran we will be working closely with Mark Bunyan, lead instructor at Arran Bushcraft & Survival.
+For this expedition to the Isle of Arran we’ll be working closely with Mark Bunyan, lead instructor at Arran Bushcraft & Survival.
 Our base camp is in Stronach Wood, high above the village of Brodick, with views to mainland Scotland in one direction and to Goat Fell (the highest peak on the island) in the other.
-We’ll be taking in a wide variety of habitats including coniferous, broadleaf, moorland, beach, burn and estuary.
+We’ll be taking in a wide variety of habitats including coniferous, broadleaf, mountains, moorland, beach, burn and estuary.

 During your time on Arran, you will: